 Commentary by John Knott of Numberline Capital Partners.

 The Numberline Macro Risk Program was down .35% net of all fees for the month of September and is up 25.09% year to date.
 Additionally, the program has returned 25.32% over the previous 12 months.
 These numbers are compiled by Turnkey Trading Partners.
 Last month we left off feeling a little bullish as the market was breaking out to new all-time highs at the end of the month.
 That always comes with a caveat, when the data changes, so do we.
 As John Maynard Keynes once famously said, “when the facts change, I change my mind, what do you do sir?”
 Well, the data changed quickly.
-That moved us into risk off mode.
-The S&P has now pulled back 4.5% from the highs and the Nasdaq 6.5% We will breakdown the usual models below and provide a summary of risk going forward.
+That moved us into risk-off mode.
+The S&P has now pulled back 4.5% from the highs and the Nasdaq 6.5% We will break down the usual models below and provide a summary of risk going forward.

 This is where the fire spread from the kitchen.
 This graph is giving you a very granular look inside the body of the market, think of it as a very comprehensive blood analysis.
 The spike in late August got us pretty bullish as we finally broke out of that tight range where the market was going back and forth between growth and value trades.
-But right after we got that spike up, we got an equally sharp spike down and got the most negative reading since the last 5% to 10% correction we had October last year.
+But right after we got that spike up, we got an equally sharp spike down and got the most negative reading since the last 5% to 10% correction we had in October last year.
 As you can see it’s still deeply negative and concerning.
 There has been some technical damage that will take some time to repair.
 The market is really focused on rates now.
-A move above 1.70% on the ten year will likely lead to another round of selling, especially in tech.
-We do feel that the small cap stocks will hold up better in a higher rate environment and we are positioned that way.
+A move above 1.70% on the ten-year will likely lead to another round of selling, especially in tech.
+We do feel that the small-cap stocks will hold up better in a higher rate environment and we are positioned that way.

-We are getting close to the seasonally strong period that usually comes post Thanksgiving.
+We are getting close to the seasonally strong period that usually comes post-Thanksgiving.
 But before we get there the market will likely remain volatile.
 We will be watching the Numberline differentials shown above as well as the vol risk model very closely.
 There are all sorts of risks out there that are pretty common knowledge at this point; from Washington to oil, to China, and rates.
 None of these will be surprises, but the velocity of the rate move could be.

-Past Performance is not necessarily indicative of futures results.
+Past performance is not necessarily indicative of future results.